Atherton 2016 Summer Season

 September 3 – Ruth Shiroma Foster & Friends - A passionate singer-songwriter, pianist and ukulele player, Ruth Shiroma Foster seeks to break the barriers between performer and listener.
 One of several ways she'll engage the listener is to lead group singing on selected popular songs.
 She invites attendees to bring their own ukulele.
 Purchase Tickets

 September 10 – Sounds of Aloha: "A Cappella, Barbershop Style" - Four quartets from the Sounds of Aloha Chorus will individually and as an ensemble perform the music of your life in a wide variety of a cappella styles.
 This original American art form has evolved over the years and has come a long way from "Down by The Old Mill Stream.”
 You will hear diverse repertoire of barbershop standards, Broadway hits, jazz, pop, patriotic, “hapa-haole” favorites and more – all served up with a good dollop of humor.
-Purchase Tickets
+Purchase tickets by clicking on show time: 4pm or 7:30pm.

 The Atherton Concert Series is exclusively sponsored by Bonnie Rice and The Rice Partnership.